Airport chaos: Flight cancellations leave travellers stranded to end school holidays

 Some travellers say they have been trying to get home for days, and have struggled to find accommodation because the resort town was at capacity.

-Air NZ has been battling high demand during school holidays, staff sickness because of Covid-19, and weather-related disruptions.
+Air NZ has been battling a "perfect storm" of high demand during school holidays, staff sickness because of Covid-19, and weather-related disruptions.
 Up to 130 flights were cancelled on Thursday and Friday because of stormy conditions.

 The airline warned at the beginning of the July school holidays that higher-than-usual employee sickness and bad weather could cause delays.